MHealth Fairview Masonic Children’s Hospital

 Current market analysis shows that there are 12 FDA-approved and commercially available NIV devices for pediatric patients.

-7 of the 12 pediatric NIV interfaces were nasal masks, 3 were oronasal masks and 2 were total/scuba masks, which are typically only used within the hospital system.
+7 of the 12 pediatric NIV interfaces were nasal masks, 3 were oronasal masks and 2 were total/scuba masks.

 Problems to Solve: